Skip to main content

 Best Practices (Do's)

-• Keep it Simple: Avoid too many metrics.
-Focus on the essentials.
+• Keep it Simple: Avoid too many metrics and focus on the essentials.

 • Segment Data: Show performance by partner type or region.